Isaiah

 In the first place prophecy has a direct, first meaning for the situation in the time in which the prophet performs.

 In the second place we see in the books of the prophets a prophetic perspective.
-Then we see in the events of the days of the prophet a foreshadowing of events which will take place at the end of time.
+In the events of the days of the prophet we see a foreshadowing of events which will take place at the end of time.

 Thirdly, every Bible book of the prophets, including Isaiah, is a typological book.
 ‘Typological’ means that events or persons are types or pictures from which we can learn spiritual lessons.
 Scripture itself says that the history of God’s people is written for that purpose and urges us to read Scripture in the same way (1Cor 10:6,11; Rom 15:4; Gal 4:21-31).
-The spiritual state of the people of God then speaks to us about the spiritual state of us as God’s people now.
+The spiritual condition of the people of God in the past speaks to us about the spiritual condition of us as God’s people now.

 It is important to note that prophecy has a literal fulfillment for Israel, God’s earthly people, and not for the church, God’s heavenly people.
 However, literal fulfillment for Israel should not prevent the church from drawing spiritual lessons from the prophecies.